 Date: May 326 BC

-Location: Punjan of Ancient India near the Hydaspes River
+Location: Punjab, ancient India, near the Hydaspes River

-Often considered one of the costliest battles of Alexander The Great, the Battle of the Hydaspes River was fought between King Porus of the Hindu Paurava kingdom and Alexander The Great in 315 BC.
-During this battle Alexander attempted to cross the river during a monsoon, despite the great Indian force waiting for him in the opposite side.
+Often considered one of the costliest battles for Alexander the Great, the Battle of the Hydaspes River was fought between King Porus of the Hindu Paurava kingdom and Alexander the Great in 326 BC.
+During this battle, Alexander attempted to cross the river during a monsoon despite the great Indian force waiting for him on the opposite side.
 The battle was the result of Alexander’s mission to extend his empire towards India.
-The battle opened a gateway to develop the Greek and Indian cultures that lasted throughout many centuries.
+The battle opened a gateway to develop Greek and Indian cultures that lasted many centuries.

 Battle Between: State of Qin and State of Zhao

-State of Zhao Leader: Lian Po, Zhao Kuo
+State of Zhao Leaders: Lian Po, Zhao Kuo

-State of Qin Leader: Wang He, Bai Qi
+State of Qin Leaders: Wang He, Bai Qi

 Victory: State of Qin